neu-se/CS4530-CS5500-Spring-2021/assignments/project-deliverable.md

 ### Submission Instructions
 (This section added 4/12)
 #### Code and documentation
 Place your `README.md`, `FEATURE.md` and `DESIGN.md` files in the root of your project git repository.
 After you have pushed all of your code (and documentation) to your team's GitHub repository, create [a release](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/managing-releases-in-a-repository) on GitHub, and apply the tag version `final-submission`.
 After your release is created, you'll find that there is now a `.zip` that can be downloaded from GitHub that contains a snapshot of your entire repository.
 Download this zip file, unpack it, and follow the instructions that you provided in your README to double-check that the course staff will be able to run your project (this step is handy to make sure that you didn't forget to include some key files in git).
-If needed, you can delete the release, make some changes, and re-release up until the deadline. **Submit this zip file to GradeScope** under the assignment "Project - Final Code and Documentation Deliverable".
+If needed, you can delete the release, make some changes, and re-release up until the deadline. **Submit this zip file to Canvas** under the assignment "Final Project - Code and Documentation Submission".
+(4/15 Update: Lots of students had trouble submitting this on GradeScope, so we're doing it on Canvas now.
+However, if you already submitted on GradeScope successfully then you're all set!)

 #### Demo video
 Record your demo video and upload it to [Canvas](https://northeastern.instructure.com/courses/60188/assignments/870889), under the assignment "Demo Video for Final Project".